 Spotlight on English

-“Even before I came to FSU, I knew how terrific the English Department was because my brother graduated in 2015 and is now a high school English teacher.
-My professors are passionate about their subject matter.
-They care about their students’ success and are always willing to help.”
+“Even before I came to FSU, I knew how terrific the English Department was because my brother graduated in 2015.
+Today, we are both high school English teachers.
+The professors are passionate about their subject matter.
+They care about their students’ success and are always willing to help."

 Digital News Reporter, Boston Magazine